Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Production amplitudes for the processes , , , and

-The theoretical basis for evaluating the $\gamma\gamma\rightarrow m_1m_2$ processes has been studied in different contexts or models before, see for example \cite{JAOgg, DaiPenn14} and references cited therein, and involves both the electromagnetic coupling of the photons to (charged) mesons that is determined through QED, as well as quantum chromodynamics (QCD) for the final-state strong interactions between the mesons themselves.
-As the latter cannot be extracted directly from QCD itself, we use CHPT as an appropriate realisation of the strong interactions in the low-energy sector.
-These processes are represented graphically in Fig.~\ref{f:F1} by the Feynman diagrams for the $\gamma\gamma \to m_1m_2$ transition amplitude for incoming photon four--momenta and helicities $(q_1,\lambda_1)$ and $(q_2,\lambda_2)$ leading to outgoing mesons with four--momenta $(p_1,p_2)$.
-The filled circle diagram in Fig.~\ref{f:F1} a) denotes the { full} transition amplitude tensor $iT^{\mu\nu}_{\gamma\gamma\to m_1m_2}$.
+The theoretical basis for evaluating the $\gamma \gamma \to m_1 m_2$ processes has been studied in different contexts or models before, see for example \cite{JAOgg, DaiPenn14} and references cited therein, and involves both the electromagnetic coupling of the photons to (charged) mesons that is determined through QED, as well as QCD for the final-state strong interactions between the mesons themselves.
+As the latter cannot be extracted directly from QCD itself, we use ChPT as an appropriate realization of the strong interactions in the low-energy sector.
+These processes are represented graphically in Fig.~\ref{fF1} by the Feynman diagrams for the $\gamma \gamma \to m_1 m_2$ transition amplitude for incoming photon four-momenta and helicities $( q_1, \lambda_1 )$ and $( q_2, \lambda_2 )$ leading to outgoing mesons with four-momenta $( p_1, p_2 )$.
+The filled circle diagram in panel (a) of Fig.~\ref{fF1} denotes the full transition amplitude tensor $i T^{\mu \nu}_{\gamma \gamma \to m_1 m_2}$.
 This itself is resolved into two parts: a direct coupling of the electromagnetic interaction to the mesons plus a term in which both the electromagnetic and strong interactions play a role.
-The first is the Born term $iT^{\mu\nu}_{B;\gamma\gamma\to m_1m_2}$, denoted in the figure as an open circle, and is only present when photons couple to charged meson pairs $m_+m_-$ in the final state.
-The second diagram, denoted as $iT^{\mu\nu}_{S;\gamma\gamma\to m_1m_2}$, includes the contribution from the strong meson--meson interactions in the final state.
-The direct coupling of the electromagnetic interaction to the mesons via the Born term is again broken down into three individual terms, also shown in this figure, see b), and which contain one-meson exchange.
+The first is the Born term $i T^{\mu \nu}_{B ; \gamma \gamma \to m_1 m_2}$, denoted in the figure as an open circle, and is only present when photons couple to charged meson pairs $m_+ m_-$ in the final state.
+The second diagram, denoted as $i T^{\mu \nu}_{S ; \gamma \gamma \to m_1 m_2}$, includes the contribution from the strong meson--meson interactions in the final state.
+The direct coupling of the electromagnetic interaction to the mesons via the Born term is again broken down into three individual terms, also shown in this figure, see panel (b), and which contain one-meson exchange.